 The live guide used German, but the audioguide comes in various languages, including English of course.
 The audio commentary offered much more colour and storytelling than your usual lists of names, dates, and historical facts.

 I would have liked a few missing locations filled in (we passed Parliament and the Secession building without commentary, for example).
 I’m told the audioguide is going through refinements.
-A special children’s edition, for example, was due out just a few days after my trip.
+A special children’s edition, for example, was due out after my trip.

 So far, nothing out of the ordinary.
 But…